 Adoption of Ordinances

-There is one ordinance for adoption.
+There are no ordinances for adoption.

 Please feel free to contact me should you have any questions about the agenda or any other matter.